TheOverLordKotan/cxf-basic-example/README.md

   git clone https://github.com/TheOverLordKotan/cxf-basic-example.git
   ```

--Create a database, locally create the `base_service` database and default user, the example is as follows:
+-Create a database, locally create the `cxf-basic` database and default user, the example is as follows:

   ```sql
   CREATE USER'adarchitectureWS'@'%' IDENTIFIED BY "123456";